liamodwyer/github-pages/_workshop/blog.md

 With the basics of our site set in `_config.yml`, next we will need a home page.

-For every page in the site, we need to create a content stub in Markdown or HTML with YAML Front Matter.
+For every page in the site, we need to create a content stub in Markdown or HTML with **YAML Front Matter**.
 During build, Jekyll will process all files with YAML front matter (even if its empty), rendering the Markdown and wrapping the content in the theme to generate the final HTML page.
 Any files *without* front matter will be copied to the site without processing.